Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Statistical scaling and intermittency

-To characterise intermittency we adopt the Universal Multifractal (UM) formalism of \citet{LovejoySchertzer2013}.
-In contrast to phenomenological models such as She–Leveque \citep{SheLeveque1994}, which rely on a specific geometry of dissipative structures and on a conservative energy cascade in the inertial range, the UM framework of Schertzer \& Lovejoy provides a purely statistical description of intermittency.
-This makes it particularly suitable for systems where the underlying dynamics are not those of a classical Navier–Stokes fluid, or are not known in sufficient detail.
-In this framework the scaling exponents are written as
+To characterise intermittency, we adopted the UM formalism of \citet{LovejoySchertzer2013}.
+In contrast to phenomenological models such as that of She–Leveque \citep{SheLeveque1994}, which rely on a specific geometry of dissipative structures and on a conservative energy cascade in the inertial range, the UM framework of Schertzer \& Lovejoy provides a purely statistical description of intermittency based on the theory of random multiplicative cascades, originally developed in the context of fluid turbulence \citep[see][and references therein]{Pouquetetal2025}.
+This framework is therefore particularly suitable for systems where the underlying dynamics are not those of a classical Navier–Stokes fluid, or are not known in sufficient detail.
+In this framework, the scaling exponents are written as

-where $H$ describes the mean scaling behaviour, $C_1$ measures the degree of intermittency, and $\alpha$ (the Lévy index) controls the heaviness of the distribution tails.
-A linear dependence $\zeta(q)=qH$ corresponds to a non-intermittent field ($C_1=0$), while a nonlinear $\zeta(q)$ indicates multifractal scaling.
-The parameters $\alpha$ and $C_1$ are estimated following the method described by \citet{Schmittetal1995,Lietal2021}, based on the analysis of a plot of $\log\left(q\zeta'(0) - \zeta(q)\right)$ versus $\log q$.
+where $H$ describes the mean scaling behaviour, $C_1$ measures the degree of intermittency, and $\alpha$, the Lévy index, controls the heaviness of the distribution tails.
+A linear dependence $\zeta(q)=qH$ corresponds to a non-intermittent field ($C_1=0$), while a non-linear $\zeta(q)$ indicates multifractal scaling.
+We estimated the parameters $\alpha$ and $C_1$ following the method described by \citet{Schmittetal1995} and \citet{Lietal2021}, from the relationship between $\log\left(q\zeta'(0) - \zeta(q)\right)$ and $\log q$.

+The present work does not assume that cosmic large-scale flows obey Navier-Stokes turbulence.
+Instead, we employed these turbulence-inspired statistical diagnostics as generic tools to investigate multiscale organisation, intermittency, and departures from Gaussianity in reconstructed cosmological fields.

-\section{CosmicFlows4 field reconstructions}
+\section{CosmicFlows-4 field reconstructions}

-Mapping the large-scale structure of the Universe—exemplified by the work of Hélène Courtois (Université Claude Bernard Lyon 1, France) and collaborators on the Laniakea supercluster—relies on converting galaxy distances and radial velocities into three-dimensional data cubes \citep[and references therein]{Courtoisetal2023}.
-These reconstructions yield spatially resolved estimates of the velocity field and density contrast throughout the surveyed volume.
-The CF4 catalogue \citep{Tullyetal2023} provides distances for approximately 55,000 galaxies, organised into around 38,000 groups.
+Among the various approaches used to map the large-scale structure of the Universe, the CF4 reconstruction framework of \citet{Courtoisetal2023} reconstructs the three-dimensional velocity and density fields from galaxy distance and radial velocity measurements within a Bayesian framework adopting the concordance $\Lambda$CDM cosmology as a prior, with cosmological parameters consistent with the results of \citet{PlanckCollaboration2016}.
+These reconstructions provide spatially resolved estimates of the velocity field and density contrast throughout the surveyed volume.
+The CF4 catalogue \citep{Tullyetal2023} provides distances for approximately 55,000 galaxies within a volume extending to $z\lesssim 0.08$, organised into about 38,000 groups.